-Visiting Walt Disney World in Florida or Disneyland in California is practically a rite of passage for countless children.
-And the Disney magic isn't lost on adults either, many of whom enjoy returning year after year even without children in tow.
-But no matter how fond you are of Mickey Mouse and the Magic Kingdom, the steep cost of a Disney vacation can put a serious damper on the enthusiasm.
-With that in mind, Cheapism.com spoke with Disney vacation experts and travel bloggers to identify the best ways to make a visit more affordable without forgoing any of the enchantment.
+Visiting Disney World in Florida or Disneyland in California is practically a childhood rite of passage.
+The magic isn't lost on adults, many of whom enjoy returning year after year even without kids in tow.
+But no matter how fond you are of Mickey Mouse and the Magic Kingdom, the steep costs can put a serious damper on the enthusiasm — or send you to another park entirely.
+We spoke with Disney vacation experts and travel bloggers to identify the best ways to make a visit more affordable without forgoing any of the enchantment.

 Raechel Conover contributed to this story.